DavidFarrell/ecologygames/content/en/blog/20241201_Raccoon-Rampage/index.md

 draft = false
 categories = 'Game'
-tags = ['mammals', 'raccoon', 'semi-cooperative', 'cooperative', 'negotiation'] series = 'headline' # Optional, add this if you want it to appear in the headline section [params] author = 'Paidia'
+tags = ['mammals', 'raccoon', 'semi-cooperative', 'cooperative', 'negotiation'] series = 'games' # Optional, add this if you want it to appear in the headline section [params] author = 'Paidia'
 +++